vExcess/JavaVM.js/README.md

 I just started this project very recently so there is still a lot to come.
 Currently it has very limited support for Java.
 Less than 20% of Java's opcodes are supported.
 And there is next to no support for standard Java libraries.
+The only primitive data type that has half-decent support is `int`.
+The JVM is likely to act in unexpected ways and run in infinite loops.

 ## Contribute
 There is bound to be a gazillion bugs in with my JVM.